Cole Kmet Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In his three matchups against the Vikings, Kmet's 30 receiving yards average is 5.5 less than his over/under for Sunday's game (35.5).
+- Kmet is averaging 30 receiving yards per game in three career matchups against the Vikings, 6.5 fewer than his receiving yards prop bet over/under for Sunday's game (36.5).

-- The Vikings have the NFL's 28th-ranked pass defense this season, surrendering 272.1 yards per game through the air.
+- The 272.1 passing yards the Vikings give up per game makes them the NFL's 28th-ranked pass defense this season.

-- At 1.8 passing TDs conceded per game, the Vikings defense is ranked 24th in the league.
+- With 28 passing TDs allowed this season, the Vikings defense is ranked 24th in the league.

 Recent Performances

-- In last week's game against the Giants, Kmet was targeted five times and recorded three catches for 25 yards.
+- In last week's matchup with the Giants, Kmet hauled in three passes for 25 yards while being targeted five times.

 Kmet's Chicago Teammates